raymond1/simple-parser-generator/README.md

       }
     </script>
     <script type="module">
-import {Generator} from 'simple-parser-generator'
+import {ParserGenerator} from 'simple-parser-generator'
     </script>
 ```

 ## Quick start sample program
-After going through the installation steps above, you will have access to a Generator object.
+After going through the installation steps above, you will have access to a ParserGenerator object.
 The following quick start sample program is a minimalistic JavaScript stub program that explains from a software development point of view how to generate a parser using the SPG on the NodeJS platform.

 ```
-import {Generator} from 'simple-parser-generator' let generator = new Generator() let specification =
+import {ParserGenerator} from 'simple-parser-generator' let generator = new ParserGenerator() let specification =
 `string literal
  world`